QuantumLeap-us/QuantumLeap-us/README.md

 Hello!
 I'm **QuantumLeap-us**, a passionate developer with a keen interest in quantum computing and machine learning.
 I love exploring new technologies and applying them to solve real-world problems.
 Here are a few things about me:

-- 🌍 Based in Quantum City
-- 🎓 Graduated in Computer Science
-- 🔭 Currently working on Quantum Algorithm Optimization
-- 🌱 Learning more about quantum algorithms and advanced AI techniques
-- 💬 Ask me about quantum computing, machine learning, and software development
+👨‍💻 Freelance Developer | Crypto Script Enthusiast
+🚀 Living in Quantum City, where I code like there’s no tomorrow.
+🎓 Computer Science graduate, but I’m all about building practical and innovative solutions for the crypto world.
+🔐 Crypto Scripts & Tools: I specialize in creating and sharing handy scripts that help make your crypto journey smoother—whether it’s automating trades, optimizing wallets, or tweaking security protocols.
+🌱 Always learning, always improving, and constantly experimenting with new ways to leverage tech for crypto!
+💬 If you're into crypto or need some cool scripts to make your life easier, hit me up!
-- 📫 How to reach me: quantumleap@example.com
+📫 How to reach me: TG [Susparkling](https://t.me/Susparkling)

 ## Technologies & Tools